spezzino/react-native-apple-authentication-android/README.md

 };
 ```

 ## Credits

-This library is based on https://github.com/willowtreeapps/sign-in-with-apple-button-android.
+This library is based on https://github.com/willowtreeapps/sign-in-with-apple-button-android and https://github.com/axxag/react-native-apple-authentication-android.
 As such, it shares its dependencies and some setup instructions.